dimoroz772/dimoroz772/README.md

 ✅ Certified specialist of the Russian operating system Linux RedOS.

-At the moment, all my work instructions can be found in the following repositories:
+<h4> At the moment, all my work instructions can be found in the following repositories:</h4>

 ✅ [Domain_connection_between_Linux_and_Windows](https://github.com/dimoroz772/Domain_connection_between_Linux_and_Windows)